CRATETV/crate-tv-app/README.md

 ## 🌟 Features

 - **Modern & Responsive UI**: A Netflix-inspired interface that looks great on all devices, from desktops to mobile phones.
-- **Dynamic Content**: All movie and category data is centralized in `constants.ts`, making content updates simple and code-free.
+- **Dynamic Content**: All movie and category data is managed from a secure admin panel and published directly to the live site, eliminating the need for code changes or redeployments for content updates.
 - **Secure Contact & Submission Forms**: Dedicated pages for filmmakers to submit their work and for users to send messages.
 Both are powered by secure, serverless backend functions using Resend.
 - **AI-Powered Bios**: Click on any actor to see their bio and a unique, AI-generated "fun fact" powered by the Gemini API.
 - **Real Payments with Square**: Securely accept payments for film festival passes or individual movies using the Square Payments SDK.
 - **Advanced Search**: Instantly search for movies by title, actor, or genre.
 - **Persistent Likes**: Users can "like" movies, and their preferences are saved in their browser's local storage.
 - **Dedicated Movie Pages**: Every film has a unique, shareable URL with automatically generated SEO and schema markup for better discovery on search engines.
-- **Staging Environment**: Preview unreleased movies by adding `?env=staging` to the URL.
+- **Staging Environment**: Preview unreleased movies and content changes by adding `?env=staging` to the URL.
 A banner indicates you're in preview mode.
 - **Secure Admin Panel**: A password-protected page (`/admin`) for content management.
 Authentication is handled by a secure, serverless API endpoint, and the password is stored safely as an environment variable.
 - **Integrated Secure File Uploader**: Upload movie files, trailers, and posters directly to Amazon S3 from the admin panel.
 The system uses secure presigned URLs for fast, direct-to-S3 uploads.
 - **Automated Roku Channel Packager**: A one-click tool in the Admin Panel that generates a complete, ready-to-upload Roku channel ZIP file, automatically configured to pull data from your live web app.